beaconny-net/interface-research-lab/beacon-correctional-facility-proposal.md

 > “My focus is on doing the one thing that would change the potential for that site, which is road access,” Kyriacou said.
 “Anything that follows that would be a big plus.”

-We contend a new road is not the thing our community needs, and that the existing location and accessibility is adequate to accomodate a local, community-centric purpose similar to that which we propose, making it possible to instead apply that $6M toward the material development of the proposal itself.
+We contend that the existing location and accessibility is adequate to accomodate a local, community-centric purpose similar to that which we propose, making it possible to instead apply that $6M toward the material development of the proposal itself.

 ## Functions